vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/platform-security-workload-identity.md

 maintains a registry of all workload identities and the conditions required for an identity document to be issued.

-SPIRE agents run on every node as a Daemonset where they expose an API for workloads to request identity via a Unix socket.
+SPIRE agents run on every node as a DaemonSet where they expose an API for workloads to request identity via a Unix socket.
 The agent is also configured with read-only access to the Kubelet to determine metadata about Pods on the Node.